boostorg/boost/more/getting_started.rst

    where it's not worth the trouble.
 Finally, some compilers don't have any source code mechanism for suppressing warnings.

+.. [#continuation] In this example, the caret character ``^`` is a way of continuing the command on multiple lines.
+The command prompt responds with ``More?`` to prompt for more input.
+Feel free to omit the carets and subsequent newlines; we used them so the example would fit on a page of reasonable width.

 .. [#pch] There's no problem using Boost with precompiled headers;
    these instructions merely avoid precompiled headers because it would require Visual Studio-specific changes to the source code